-BioSud officers and employees (hereinafter, the "Associates") have the ethical principle of conducting business in accordance with high standards of business conduct, in compliance with the laws and regulations in force in the Republic of Argentina, and with the Codes of Ethics of the Companies whose products distribute.
+BioSud officers and employees (hereinafter, the "Associates") have the ethical principle of conducting business in accordance with high standards of business conduct, in compliance with the laws and regulations in force in each country in which it operates.
 This principle is essential for the interactions with institutions, medical professionals, government agencies and financers of the healthcare system.
 Associates respect the obligation of Healthcare Professionals to make independent decisions on the approval of use, purchase or use of medical technology, goods and services.

-As of October 01, 2017, CADIEM has adopted this Code of Business Ethics as the basic rule governing the interaction between Associates and individuals, entities or institutions that buy, rent, use, recommend the use or rental, or prescribe the use of medical technology goods and services in Argentina.
+As of October 01, 2006, BioSud has adopted this Code of Business Ethics as the basic rule governing the interaction between Associates and individuals, entities or institutions that buy, rent, use, recommend the use or rental, or prescribe the use of medical technology goods and services in the country in which it operates.
 Honest and ethical business conduct makes our Associates to earn the trust and respect of customers, patients, suppliers, government agencies and regulatory agencies.

 Day-to-day business integrity is the indestructible basis of corporate integrity.
 This Code of Business Ethics has been agreed with the Associates and has been approved by BioSud’ s Board of Directors.

 Associates agree to abide by the ethical principles included in this Code.
 This Code is subject to national and provincial laws and other codes of conduct applicable to the Associates.